LeeGeany/EWLIB/README.md

-# EWLIB
+# JLIB
-The Wrapper for Linux C functions.
+The Wrapper Library with Linux, C++17, POSIX headers.